Learn the science behind:

 Maillard reaction chemistry – an overview

 For the first description of the Maillard reaction mechanisms we have to go back to the beginning of the 20th century.
-The Frenchman, LC Maillard, hence the name, managed to discover the chemistry of the reaction He found that it consists of a series of consecutive complex reactions (read the orginal complete thesis and an overview of the reactions in French).
+The Frenchman, LC Maillard, hence the name, seemed to have brought together knowledge on several types of chemical reactions, that together are now referred to as Maillard reaction.
+Because, yes, the Maillard reaction is not just one reaction.
+Instead, it’s a series of consecutive reactions that can happen in all sorts of ways.

-In short, the following steps take place during the Maillard reaction (below we will zoom in on the three steps in more details):
+In short, the following steps take place during the Maillard reaction (below we will zoom in on the three steps in more detail):

 - It all starts with a sugar and a protein/amino acid.
 These react and form a compound.